Tanya Dyer, BSc, MSc, Registered MBACP (Accred).

 As well as seeing clients on a private basis I also work with organisations, and these are my current and previous roles:

-Student Counsellor- University of Arts London: I currently work with students at the University of Arts London, providing short term counselling and brief interventions.
+Student Counsellor- London Universities: I currently work with students in Higher Education, providing short term counselling and brief interventions.
 I work with a number of different presenting issues and I ensure I adapt to the needs of students.
+I have also had experience of being a staff counsellor within these roles.

 Counsellor, One in Four One in Four supports survivors of childhood sexual abuse.
 I worked long term with clients for up to two and half years on a weekly basis using a variety of therapeutic techniques.
 Continuing training helps enhance my work in this area.